ELF-Lab/OjibweMorph/Spreadsheets/README.md

 - _Nasal assimilation:_ With stems ending in "m" (VAI stems "minongwaam"), the "m" changes to "n" when the suffix complex starts with "z" (negation), "g" (3SgProx in the conjunct), or "d" (inclusive simple imperative)

-- _ShortV-deletion:_ Delete word-final short vowels ("i" and "o" as in "niimi", "nagamo", and "waabandizo"; this rule MUST PRECEED the "w-deletion" rule)
+- _ShortV-deletion:_ Delete word-final short vowels, unless deletion creates monosyllabic word with only a short vowel nucleaus.
+That is, delete from non-monosyllabic words or monosyllabic words with a long vowel. (e.g.\ "i" and "o" delete in "niimi", "nagamo", and "waabandizo"; this rule MUST PRECEED the "w-deletion" rule)

 - _W-deletion:_ Delete word-final "w" (occurs with neutral, positive 3sg; this rule MUST FOLLOW the short-vowel-deletion rule)